fastenhealth/policy/11-incident_response_policy.md

   * A data breach accomplished by an internal or external entity.
   * A Denial-of-Service (DoS) attack causing a critical service to become unreachable.

-Luma employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
+Fasten employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
 In practice this means keeping an eye out for security events, and letting the Security Officer know about any observed precursors or indications as soon as they are discovered.

 ### 11.2.1 Identification Phase

-1. Immediately upon observation Luma members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
+1. Immediately upon observation Fasten members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
    1. Direct report to management, the Security Officer, Privacy Officer, or other;
    1. Email;
    1. Phone call;